NTNU-IE-IIR/prosjekt-wargames-2022-nokacper24/README.md

 As mentioned before, the graphical user interface is [JavaFX](https://openjfx.io/) framework, and the application loads the GUI from a `fxml` file.
 Said file was created with [Scene Builder](https://gluonhq.com/products/scene-builder/).

-Under the development, [Checkstyle](https://checkstyle.sourceforge.io/) with Google checks was used to ensure standard style and readability of code.
+Under the development, [Checkstyle](https://checkstyle.sourceforge.io/) with Google Checks was used to ensure standard style and readability of code.
 Additionally, [SonarLint](https://www.sonarlint.org/) was used to ensure quality and security.

 ## Reflection
 In general the project went well, there were no major issues on the way.
 Something that definitely could use some improvement was regularity of work.
 Due to other projects with closer deadlines, as well as some personal matters, the project was completed in a number of "sprints".